-The Company is a core subsidiary of SPIC, the ultimate holding company, for conventional energy business and has been an ultimate platform for its conventional energy business and assets reorganization and also a leader of its technological innovation and institutional innovation.
-The Company is proactively implementing its transformation and development strategy with commitment to the development of clean energy, and the construction to an integrated energy company.
+The Company is a core subsidiary engaged in conventional energy business of SPIC, the ultimate holding company, and has been an ultimate platform for its conventional energy business and assets reorganization and also a leader of its technological innovation and institutional innovation.
+The Group is proactively implementing its transformation and development strategy with commitment to the development of clean energy and the building into an integrated energy company.

-In 2016, the capital expenditure of the Group for the year was RMB7,630,700,000.
-Among which, the capital expenditure for the coal-fired power segment was RMB3,613,547,000, which was mainly used for the construction of new power generating units and technical upgrade for the existing power generating units.
-While the capital expenditure for the clean energy segment was RMB3,963,454,000, which was mainly used for the construction of new power plants and power stations.
+In 2017, the capital expenditure of the Group for the year was RMB8,501,931,000.
+Among which, the capital expenditure for the coal-fired power segment was RMB3,666,377,000, which was mainly used for the construction of new environmental friendly coal-fired power generating units with large capacity and technical upgrade for the existing power generating units.
+Meanwhile, the capital expenditure for the clean energy segment was RMB4,675,024,000, which was mainly used for the construction of new power plants and power stations.

-In 2017, the Group has planned a capital expenditure of approximately RMB8,197,000,000.
-Of which, the expected expenditures for coal-fired power segment and clean energy segment will be approximately RMB3,567,000,000 and approximately RMB4,630,000,000 respectively, which will mainly use for the construction of new power generating units and technical upgrade for the existing power generating units.
+In 2018, the Group has planned a capital expenditure of approximately RMB7,600,000,000.
+Of which, the expected expenditures for coal-fired power segment and clean energy segment will be approximately RMB3,400,000,000 and approximately RMB3,700,000,000 respectively, which will be mainly used for the construction of new power generating units and technical upgrade for the existing power generating units.